rin67630/Victron_VE_on_Steroids/README.md

 ## Victron_VE_on_Steroids design

-Victron_VE_on_Steroids is designed to deliver the full power of SCC / battery logging on a single ESP8366 device.
+Victron_VE_on_Steroids is designed to deliver the full power of SCC / battery logging on a single ESP8366 device ($4).
-You just don't need any additional hardware.
-You see gorgeous dashborads wordwide on the Internet, can downloads historic data to Excel etc.
+You just don't need any additional hardware, nor computer, nor gateway, nor subscription.
+You see gorgeous dashboards wordwide on the Internet, can downloads historic data to Excel etc.

 But Victron_VE_on_Steroids is designed for more.
 It is an ecosystem.
 You use one ESP8266 for one SCC and a battery.
 The devices can communicate in the LAN over the UDP protocol and exchange their measurements.
-You can e.g. use a second remote ESP8266 with a display to display your values in the living room.
+You can e.g. use a second remote ESP moduel with a display to display your values in the living room.
 Wirelessly, of course.

 And finally I project to programm an ESP32 to aggregate several ESP8266 mesurements to one single thinger.io dashboard.